🥇

 npx extension@latest create github-search --template=init

-Step 2 - Create the manifest file
+Step 2 - create the manifest file

 Step 2 Demo